How to gain followers on Twitter: 20 rules to grow your profile in 2023

 While you can't follow hashtags on Twitter like you can on Instagram or LinkedIn or other social media platforms, they still affect your reach.
-First of all, Twitter's algorithm takes hashtags into consideration and can recommend your profile to other users based on the hashtags you use, even a bot accumulating the information similar to yours will notice you and retweet you thanks to your hashtags.
+First of all, Twitter's algorithm takes tags into consideration and can mark your profile to other audiences as recommended based on the hashtags you use, even a bot accumulating the information similar to yours will notice you and retweet you thanks to your hashtags.

 Secondly, Twitter Topics may feature tweets based on the hashtags included and once again bring them to a new audience.

-And thirdly, Twitter hashtags allow you to highlight certain words and phrases and make them stand out visually so it's easier for users to see what your content is about.
+And thirdly, Twitter hashtags allow you to highlight certain words and phrases and make them stand out visually so it's easier for your future Twitter follower to see what your content is about.

 17. Diversify your content with different media

 Speaking about visuals, let's talk about media on Twitter.
-Since Twitter platform has a character limit, you can use pictures, videos, and GIFs to deliver your message in its full form.
+Since Twitter platform has a character limit, you can use pictures, videos, and GIFs to deliver your message to a Twitter follower in its full form.
 Twitter also offers you several other media tools including polls and audio recording (available in test mode).
 Here's an example of a Twitter poll that got a lot of engagement: